-- You must be available to attend the entire Academy, no exceptions (WCA begins on Nov 30 at 2pm MT / WCA ends on Dec 3 at 1:30pm MT).
+- You must be available to attend the entire Academy, no exceptions (begins at 2:00pm MT on arrival day; concludes at 1:30pm MT on final day

 - Each coach is responsible for paying $650 of the tuition in addition to travel expenses.
 The remainder of the tuition cost covering hotel, meals, and training materials is generously provided through an NCAA grant.

 You may Pay Your Way to the WCA for full tuition cost of $2750.
 This is offered first-come, first-served and based on availability.
 Any female coach is eligible to Pay Your Way.
 For questions or to Pay Your Way, contact us.